World War II was a defining moment in Manteca’s history.

 Spreckels’ 50-year celebration for Salinas was also a big event in Manteca.
 A number of sugar cubes in jars placed around Manteca gave those correctly guessing the number a chance to win a year’s supply of free candy.

-Baking contest and plant tours were also part of the hub-bub.
+Baking contests and plant tours were also part of the hub-bub.
 But perhaps the most memorable event was Spreckels’ decision to pay its Manteca employees in $2 bills to demonstrate how much revenue Spreckels’ contributed to the Manteca economy.

 Merchants were literally inundated with the $2 bills driving home the point Manteca was extremely reliant on Spreckels’ economic vitality.